How to apply for funding from the Nordic Council of Ministers

 - A socially sustainable Nordic Region: Together we will promote an inclusive, gender-equal, and cohesive region with shared values, increased cultural exchanges, and enhanced welfare provisions.

-The various councils of ministers draw up plans, strategies, and programmes that reflect their political priorities.
+The various ministerial councils draw up plans, strategies, and programmes that reflect their political priorities.
 The Nordic Council of Ministers also has three intersectoral strategies: for sustainability, gender equality, and children and young people.

 Projects must add Nordic value.
 This is defined as:

-- the project being a collaborative effort between the Nordic countries
+- the project being a collaborative effort between the Nordic countries, and

 - the outcomes benefiting the Nordic countries.